bounswe/bounswe2024group5/doc/acceptance-criteria.md

   - **Example:**
     - Replying to the above post should display the reply under the original post.

-### **6. Search Functionality**

-- [ ] **Word Search with Linked Data Integration**
+- [ ] **Upvote Forum Posts**
   - **Acceptance Criteria:**
-    - Users can search for words and receive comprehensive results including definitions, translations, synonyms, antonyms, and example usages.
-    - The search leverages linked data sources for enriched information.
+    - Users can upvate existing forum posts.
+    - Upvotes are calculated correctly.
   - **Example:**
-    - Searching for "run" should display its definitions, translations, synonyms like "sprint," and example sentences.
+    - Upvoting a post with 2 upvotes increases the upvote to 3.

+### **6. Search Functionality**

-- [ ] **Handling Invalid or Empty Search Queries**
+- [ ] **Word Search with Autocomplete**
   - **Acceptance Criteria:**
-    - The system gracefully handles empty or invalid search inputs without crashing.
-    - Users receive helpful feedback or suggestions.
+    - Users can search for words and receive words including that input.

   - **Example:**
-    - Entering an empty search should prompt: "Please enter a word to search."
+    - Searching for "ca" should display cars, cats etc.

 ---
 ## **Mobile**